Uttar Pradesh Heritage Arc

 The Uttar Pradesh Heritage Arc is a tourist circuit stretching from Agra to Lucknow and Varanasi in India, covering an area of approximately 700 km.

 History

-The idea was conceived by the Government of Uttar Pradesh under the leadership of then Chief Minister of Uttar Pradesh Akhilesh Yadav in 2014 to boost tourism in the state.Uttar Pradesh Heritage Arc had been started on 24 February 2015.
+The idea was conceived by the Government of Uttar Pradesh under the leadership of then Chief Minister of Uttar Pradesh Akhilesh Yadav in 2014, aiming to boost tourism in the state.
+The Arc was established on 24 February 2015.

+Introduction

+The Uttar Pradesh government created the Heritage Arc as a tourist route to show and promote state's rich cultural and historical inheritance.
+The three main cities on the route are: